dougblack/MiniRE/README.md

 end
 </pre>

-The above code outputs all occurances of the words "puppy" and 'kitten', as well as the total number of occurrences of each.
+The above code outputs all occurrences of the words "puppy" and 'kitten', as well as the total number of occurrences of each.

 It contains a built-from-scratch:
 -`Regex Engine` (automata-based)